 After dropping out of school, Esther traveled to the capital city of Uganda, Kampala, to attempt to make a living wage.
 She worked several odd jobs including a shop hand, house maid, and poultry keeper.
 After contracting malaria, she was forced to return home to Kabale, eventually helping her aunt in a hotel in exchange for food and board.

-Through the Rukundo International Scholars Vocational Program, Esther has now completed her course in salon and beauty at God’s Mercy Salon in Kabale.
-Being a hard-working student, she has been retained by that company, where she is currently full-time employee of God’s Mercy Salon.
-She has a vision of starting her own salon to provide for her mother, two brothers, and three step sisters.
+Through the RI Scholars Program, Esther completed a course in salon and beauty at God’s Mercy Salon in Kabale.
+After graduating, she became a full-time employee of that salon, and has now started her own small business.
+She has a vision of providing for her mother, two brothers, and three step sisters.

 AGE 20, NURSING SCHOOL

 Gift loves netball (volleyball), fellowship and preaching at church, and caring for young children.
 She serves in her church’s choir.
 Gift came to Rukundo after not having been in school for over a year.
 She is currently studying midwifery at Rugarama School of Nursing.
 In the future, Gift wants to be a midwife, so she can help mothers that are suffering during childbirth.
 She aspires to be successful in her career, so she can give back to other young girls.
 She wants to take the goodwill of funding that has been given to her and help support other children with their schooling when she becomes a midwife.
 She understands the pain of wanting to go to school but being unable to due to financial hardship.

 AGE 24, VOCATIONAL GRADUATE, DRIVING AND MECHANICS